DataDog/dd-bridge-ios/CONTRIBUTING.md

 `DatadogSDKBridge` is designed to be called from non-native-iOS platforms, such as ReactNative, etc.
 Although it's written in Swift, it should be as close to ObjC as possible in order to avoid friction.

-As an example; if `DatadogSDKBridge` uses Swift-only types in its API then that type needs to be converted to an ObjC type in all of its callers (e.g: ReactNative, etc.) and this will possibly lead to code duplication in the big picture.
+**Example**: If `DatadogSDKBridge` uses Swift-only types in its API then that type needs to be converted to an ObjC type in all of its callers (e.g: ReactNative, etc.) and this will possibly lead to code duplication in the big picture.

 ### Conventions